Compiler-compiler: Schorre metalanguages

 Indicates that X is optionally followed by A or B. This is a specific characteristic of these metalanguages being programming languages.
 Backtracking is avoided by the above.
 Other compiler constructor systems may have declared the three possible sequences and left it up to the parser to figure it out.

 The characteristics of the metaprogramming metalanguages above are common to all Schorre metacompilers and those derived from them.

 META I

 META I was a hand compiled metacompiler used to compile META II.
 Little else is known of META I except that the initial compilation of META II produced nearly identical code to that of the hand coded META I compiler.

 META II

 Each rule consists optionally of tests, operators, and output productions.
 A rule attempts to match some part of the input program source character stream returning success or failure.
 On success the input is advanced over matched characters.
 On failure the input is not advanced.

 Output productions produced a form of assembly code directly from a syntax rule.

+META III

+META III is an evolution of META II, developed by Frederik W Schneider and Glen D Johnson.
+Matched identifiers, strings, digits, etc are pushed into a operand stack, and new operators are added to manipulate it as needed.
+An explicit FIFO queue, when used together with the operand stack, enables intricate manipulations of the operands, such as conversion from depth-first to breath-first.
+There is a explicit symbol table, together with operators to edit and query it.
+Finally, there is a concept of register tracking indented to facilitate generation of optimal register manipulation sequences.